anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 ## Step 7: Explore the summary statistics

-After running all scripts, you will find a plot of summary statistics in the subfolder `results/plots/` (in your `knudepunkter` folder):
+After running all scripts, you will find a plot of summary statistics in the subfolder `results/plots/` (in your `knudepunkter-main` folder):

 <p align="center"><img alt="Summary statistics for study area" src="/docs/screenshots/evaluation_Fyn.png" width=80%></p>